The Thomas Pages homepage

 So God made the expanse and separated the water under the expanse from the water above it.
 It was so.

 God called the expanse 'sky'.
-There was evening, and there was morning, a second day
+There was evening, and there was morning, a second day."

 Genesis 1:6-8.

-The sudden condensation of a vast water-mass from above our atmosphere (sky) may explain the Bible's description of the windows of heaven opening.
-Not only this, but the near pass of such an astronomical body would have caused a tidal surge in the molten interior below our earth's crust, which being at its thinnest under our oceans would have created a world-tide of unprecedented proportions - drowning continents in a destructive tearing mass of water.
+sudden condensation of a vast vaporous water-mass from above our atmosphere (sky) may explain the Bible's description of the windows of heaven opening.
+Not only this, but the near pass of such an astronomical body would have caused a tidal surge in the molten interior below our earth's crust, which being at its thinnest under our oceans would have created a world-tidetsunami of unprecedented proportions – drowning continents in a destructive tearing mass of water.

 Noah's ark had no propulsion as it was not designed to go anywhere but only to wait-out the event.
 On this deluge therefore it would most likely strand where water-movement was slowest, such as where continents meet and mountain ranges impede movement.
 Thus, where Africa, Asia, and Europe come closest, in the Caucasus mountain range on the peak Ararat the ark stranded – after 143 days adrift on a nightmare tide.
 But even then another 220 days would need to pass, according to the Biblical data, before the land was stable and dry enough for human society to begin again.